udacity/CVND---Gesture-Recognition/README.md

 ## 3. Modify the CSV Files (Optional)

-Please make sure to download all the **CSV files** as well.
-These CSV files contain the labels for the 25 different classes of hand gestures, and the video lables for both the training and validation sets.
+In the **20bn-jester-v1/annotations** you will find the CSV files containing the labels for the 25 different classes of hand gestures,`jester-v1-labels.csv`, the lables for the videos in the training set, `jester-v1-train.csv`, the lables for the videos in the validation set, `jester-v1-validation.csv`.
+These CSV files should **not** be modified and should be used for training the network.

+In this folder you will also find the following files `jester-v1-labels-5-classes.csv`, `jester-v1-train-5-classes.csv`, and `jester-v1-validation-5-classes.csv`.
+These files **can** be modified and we recommend you use these files when quickly testing models.
+These files contain labels only for 4 classes of hand gestures and contain 8 videos for training and 4 videos for validation.
+Feel free to modify these files as you see fit to add more classes or more videos to the training and validation sets.
+This is useful when doing quick tests or if you don't have a GPU and want to do trainig on the CPU but you don't want to use the entire Jester dataset.

 # CPU/GPU Option